spanglerco/AssemblyHost/README.md

 6. Interact with the child as needed (i.e. ChildProcess property or CreateChannel method for WCF).
 7. Call Stop (WCF and some interface modes only).
 8. Retrieve the Result (if applicable for the method or interface) and Error properties once the Status is Stopped or Error.

+Note that the WaitStopped method will handle both steps 7 and 8 for you.

 # Building the Library